NuGet/NuGetDocs/NuGet.Docs/Consume/Command-Line-Reference.md

     # Restore packages for a solution file
     nuget restore a.sln

+    # Restore packages for a solution file, using msbuild version 14.0 to load the solution and its project(s)
+    nuget restore a.sln -MSBuildVersion 14

     # Restore packages for a project's packages.config file, with the packages folder at the parent
     nuget restore proj1\packages.config -PackagesDirectory ..\packages

     # Restore packages for the solution in the current folder, specifying package sources
     nuget restore -source "https://www.nuget.org/api/v2;https://www.myget.org/F/nuget"

 ##  Delete Command